moneycle/moneycle.github.io/_posts/2015-03-27-how-to-take-early-ira-withdrawals-without-penalty.markdown

 that each have their own set of funds in them.

 The amount you put into your SEPP account depends largely on the calculation you'll be doing below.
-I recommend that you determine how much **income** you will need from the SEPP withdrawal and reverse the calculation to determine how much money to put into your newly created account.
+I recommend that you first determine how much **income** you will need from the SEPP withdrawal and then reverse the calculation to determine how much money to put into your newly created account.

 ## Doublecheck the Calculation